 In the first year, you will have the subject Cellular basis of Medicine - Cell.
-It is the largest and most important subject in the winter and summer semesters.
-All detailed information about the subject you can found updated regularly in SIS.
-The cell consists of four courses, the first two will take place in the winter semester, the remaining two in the summer semester.
-Each course is an interconnection of 5 subjects: biochemistry, genetics, histology, immunology and molecular biology.
+It is the greatest and the most important subject in both, winter and summer semesters.
+Every detailed information about the subject you can find updated in SIS at the beginning of the winter semester.

+The Cell consists of four courses, the first two will take place in the winter semester, the remaining two in the summer semester.